karanimaan/Final-Year-Project/README.md

 A brief summary of the project can be found in [the poster pdf](Poster.pdf).
 A detailed report can be found in [the project report pdf](Final%20year%20project%20report.pdf).

 ## Audio files
-The audio files used in testing the algorithms can be found under [sound files](sound files).
+The audio files used in testing the algorithms can be found under `sound files`.
 Tone & white noise audio files are under `sound files/mono`.
 Music audio are under `sound files/stereo`.